irthomasthomas/Observer/app/TOOL_ADD.md

 1. Check that the backend implementation is complete first
 2. Follow this guide step-by-step for each file
 3. Use the `click()` and `type()` implementations as reference examples
-4. Verify the tool appears in all 6 integration points
+4. Verify the tool appears in all 7 integration points

 ---

-*Last updated: Based on click()/type() tool implementation*
+*Last updated: Based on click()/type()/call() tool implementations.
+Added ToolStatus.tsx integration point.*